How to Configure Symfony to Work behind a Load Balancer or a Reverse ProxyEdit this page

-Warning: You are browsing the documentation for version 5.1 which is not maintained anymore.
+Warning: You are browsing the documentation for Symfony 5.1, which is no longer maintained.

 When you deploy your application, you may be behind a load balancer (e.g. an AWS Elastic Load Balancing) or a reverse proxy (e.g. Varnish for caching).

 For the most part, this doesn't cause any problems with Symfony.
 But, when

 a request passes through a proxy, certain request information is sent using

 either the standard

 REMOTE_ADDR header (which will now be the IP address of

 your reverse proxy), the user's true IP will be stored in a standard

 If you don't configure Symfony to look for these headers, you'll get incorrect information about the client's IP address, whether or not the client is connecting via HTTPS, the client's port and the hostname being requested.